pingcap/docs-cn/develop/dev-guide-build-cluster-in-cloud.md

 ---
-title: Build a TiDB Cluster in TiDB Cloud (DevTier)
+title: Build a TiDB Cluster in TiDB Cloud (Developer Tier)
 summary: Learn how to build a TiDB cluster in TiDB Cloud (Developer Tier) and connect to a TiDB Cloud cluster.
 ---

 <!-- markdownlint-disable MD029 -->

-# Build a TiDB cluster in TiDB Cloud (DevTier)
+# Build a TiDB Cluster in TiDB Cloud (Developer Tier)

 This document walks you through the quickest way to get started with TiDB.
 You will use [TiDB Cloud](https://en.pingcap.com/tidb-cloud) to create a free TiDB cluster, connect to it, and run a sample application on it.